burgra42/INFO-5940-Codespace/ref-log.md

 ## Hard Reset
     * I have run into a lot of version discrepencies and plan to roll back all of this work to the previous commit using the git reset --hard HEAD command

+## More Generative AI use
+    * I am now using gpt-4o to assist me in inserting the RAG text splitting and vectorizing code in the correct place
+    * I created a new Jupyter notebook to mock up the RAG
+    * I used Github's AI to help with the code
+    * I installed pdfplumber and pypdf to benable processing of PDF files